New Service Industry Network (SIN) App connects professionals

-The web and app-based platform, called Service Industry Network (SIN), is the first Wisconsin hub for jobs and news that help service industry professionals make connections, strengthen their teams and discover others with a passion for service.
+A new web and app-based platform, called Service Industry Network (SIN), is ready to go.
+It's the first Wisconsin hub for jobs and news that help service industry professionals make connections, strengthen their teams and discover others with a passion for service.

 SIN addresses the needs of both those hiring and those wanting to get hired.
 It's a place to recruit employees as well as find the right job in the service industry.
 Both employers – through the webpage – and employees – through the app – are able to share details about who they are and what they are looking for in a professional environment.

 "Both the operators and the employees want to find a good fit.
-Operators don't want to just fill shifts on a schedule and most (job seekers) don't want to just take any job in the industry," says Beyer.
+Operators don't want to just fill shifts on a schedule and most (job seekers) don't want to just take any job in the industry," says app co-creator Nick Beyer.
 "SIN makes it transparent for both."